The Manhattan Project (film): Production

 He also thought "it might be a good idea to approach the bomb as another consumer item, which in a sense it is.
 You know, it provides a lot of jobs, a lot of work, and ironically a lot of good side-effects."

-Brickman later said he was inspired by an article he read in Scientific American on laser separation of trans-Uranic elements.
-He developed the structure with a collaborator Thomas Baum.
+Brickman later said he was inspired by an article he read in Scientific American on laser separation of transuranic elements.
+He developed the structure with collaborator Thomas Baum.

 The plot was likely influenced by the case of John Aristotle Phillips, a Princeton University undergraduate, who came to prominence in 1977 as the "A-Bomb Kid" for designing a nuclear weapon in a term paper using publicly available books and articles.